lrug/lrug.org/source/archive/speaking/tips/index.html.md

 And Finally...
 --------------
 Remember it's a technical crowd, so don't shy away from getting deep into stuff.
 It can sometimes help to focus hard on one thing and skim / ignore other aspects.
-You've only got a short period of time and you'll never be able to cover everthing in your chosen topic so don't try!
+You've only got a short period of time and you'll never be able to cover everything in your chosen topic so don't try!

 Don't stress out about it.
 LRUG are a friendly crowd, we want to hear about Ruby stuff and are grateful for anyone who gets up there to talk.
 If you want to practice or get feedback on your talk (before or after the meeting) just ask on the [mailing list](http://lists.lrug.org/listinfo.cgi/chat-lrug.org) (or [Twitter](http://twitter.com/home)) and people will help out.